 Conclusion

 The evaluation of the six companies showed that their stock prices are strongly correlated.
-The day performances on the succeeding stock exchange can correlate, but on a lower level and in a more volatile way.
-Additionally there are distinct differences between the companies and diverging time spans.
+The day performances on the succeeding stock exchange can correlate but on a lower level and in a more volatile way.
+Additionally, there are distinct differences between the companies and diverging time spans.
 The application of a simplified and idealistic trading model showed that the day performance correlations might have the potential to generate remarkable profit.
 A closer look revealed that the performance of the trading model is linked to the relative correlation strength.

 The investigation and application of more enhanced methods to predict the current correlation level could yield to a more performant and reliable trading model.